Search Results (9,933 titles)

 • Cover Image

-Excerpt: Welcome to the fifth volume of Best of Four.
+Excerpt: Welcome to the second volume of the Best of Four.
 We hope you enjoy reading it as much as we have enjoyed bringing it to you.
-The purpose of Best of Four is to bring the best writing produced in English 004 each fall semester to the widest audience possible.
-Our students have important stories to tell and powerful voices to be heard.
+The primary purpose of Best of Four is to bring the best writing produced in English 004 to the widest possible audience.
+Our students have important stories to tell and powerful voices waiting to be harnessed.
 The students who read these essays will learn that they too have permission to state what is important to them in a public voice....

 Read More